scyja3/RBAC_TestFramework/OER/framework/Framework-Overview.md

 ## Known Bugs Found

 So far, the framework has detected two MRs that failed on the current version of Spring Security:
-- **INH-02 (antisymmetry check):** the RoleHierarchyImpl does not correctly reject cyclic hierarchies in all cases
 - **EQ-04 (consistency check):** the equivalent hierarchy produce different reachability results under certain conditions.

 If you have noticed, there is a separate bug folder within the project and underneath the folder,